preerit/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Project overview

 We are using unsupervised learning process and cluster data and reduce our dimensions and  principal components using PCA.
-Here are the four deliverables:
+The 4 deliverables are as follows:

 Deliverable 1: Preprocessing the Data for PCA